iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.8.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 2 reviews"/>
 </p>

+> Devs should be shot.
+Does not work with Google to restore on reinstall.
+QR scan is black.
+It cannot use the camera?
+All other QR apps work perfectly.
+This is a bog simple App.
+Who is testing it?
+Black screen on subsequent attempts.
+It's not memory it is programming.
+How hard can it be?
+API level 21 indeed.<br> :date: __2021-03-16 04:11:59__

 > Why does this get stuck "finding location" now?
 It used to work reliably.<br> :date: __2021-03-06 09:55:15__

 > Does not work on samsung J mini.
 Screen keeps going blank and won't connect to camera.<br> :date: __2021-03-02 00:32:11__